PyBites-Open-Source/pybites-tools/README.md

 ### Copy Zen of Python to clipboard

 Why not send it to a coder friend from time to time?
-Easy:

 ```
 $ python -m pybites_tools.zen